Sobolev Differentiability Properties of Logarithmic Modulus of Real Analytic Functions: Preliminaries

 A structure is usually constructed as follows.
 Consider a family of functions, denoted by $F$, and take the smallest structure containing the graphs of all the functions in $F$.
 When the family consists of all constant functions, i.e. $f = c$, $c \in \R$, and also the graphs of addition and multiplication in $\R^3$, we obtain the family of semialgebraic sets, which is an $o$-minimal structure.
 On the other hand, if $F$ ranges over all restricted analytic functions, we obtain the family of so-called globally subanalytic sets, denoted as $\Sc(\R_{an})$.
 Here we call $f:\R^n \to \R$ a \emph{restricted analytic function}, if there is an open subset $U$ containing $[-1,1]^n$ in $\R^n$, and an analytic function $g:U \to \R$ such that

 The following result due to Gabrielov is important for our application. \begin{prop}[{\cite{Gab68}}] $S(\R_{an})$ is an o-minimal structure. \end{prop}

-From now on we fix some o-minimal structure and talk about definable (or tame) sets and maps respect to this structure. \rp{Prop::mono_anal} generalizes to definable functions of o-minimal structure. \begin{prop}[{\cite[Theorem 1.2, Chapter 3]{vdD98}}] Let $f:(a,b) \to \R$ be a definable function on the interval.
-Then there are points $a_0 = a < a_1 < \cdots < a_N = b$ in $(a,b)$ such that on each subinterval $(a_j, a_{j+1})$, the function is either constant, or strictly monotone. \end{prop} For our proof we need a parameter version of the above result. \begin{prop}[{\cite[Propostion 2.8]{B-G-Z-K_21}}] Let $S$ be an o-minimal structure and let $h:\R^m \times \R \to \R$ be a definable function.
+From now on we fix some o-minimal structure and talk about definable (or tame) sets and maps respect to this structure. \rp{Prop::mono_anal} generalizes to definable functions of o-minimal structure. \begin{prop}[{\cite[Chapter 3, Theorem 1.2]{vdD98}}] Let $f:(a,b) \to \R$ be a definable function on the interval.
+Then there are points $a_0 = a < a_1 < \cdots < a_N = b$ in $(a,b)$ such that on each subinterval $(a_j, a_{j+1})$, the function is either constant, or strictly monotone. \end{prop} For our proof we need a parameter version of the above result.
+We say that a function $f: \R \to \R$ changes monotinicity at a point $x_1$ if for some $x_0<x_1$ and $x_2>x_1$, $f$ changes from being strictly positive (resp. negative) on $(x_0, x_1)$ to strictly negative (resp. positive) on $(x_0,x_2)$. \begin{prop}[{\cite[Propostion 2.8]{B-G-Z-K_21}}] Let $S$ be an o-minimal structure and let $h:\R^m \times \R \to \R$ be a definable function.
 For $x \in \R^m$, let $N(x)$ denote the number of times the function $h(x,\cdot): \R \to \R$ changes monotonicity.
 Then $\sup_{x \in \R^m} N(x) <\infty$. \end{prop}

-\begin{defn} We call a set belonging to an o-minimal structure a \emph{tame set}. \end{defn} First we need the concept of \emph{cells}, which are non-empty tame sets of particularly simple form.
+\begin{defn} We call a set belonging to an o-minimal structure a \emph{tame set}. \end{defn} Next, we need the concept of \emph{cells}, which are non-empty tame sets of particularly simple form.
 They are defined inductively as follows: \begin{enumerate} \item the cells in $\R$ are just the points $\{r\}$, and the intervals $(a,b)$; \item Let $\C \subset \R^n$ be a cell; if $f,g: \C \to \R$ are definable continuous functions such that $f < g$ on $\C$, then

 is a cell in $\R^{n+1}$.
-Moreover, given a definable continuous function $f: \C \to \R$, the graph of $f$, and the sets
+Moreover, given a definable continuous function $f,g: \C \to \R$, the graph of $f$, and the sets

 are cells in $\R^{n+1}$; finally $\C \times \R \subset \R^{n+1}$ is a cell. \end{enumerate} It turns out every tame set can be decomposed into cells. \begin{prop}[Cell Decomposition, {\cite[Theorem 2.11, Chapter 3]{vdD98}}] Every tame set $A \subset \R^m$ has a finite partition $A = \C_1 \cup \cdots \cup \C_\ell$ into cells $\C_i$.
 If $f: A \to \R^n$ is a definable map, this partition of $A$ can be chosen such that all restrictions $f|_{\C_i}$ are continuous. \end{prop} A \emph{$C^k$-cell} in $\R^m$ is defined to be a cell which is also a $C^k$ submanifold of its ambient Cartesian space. \begin{prop}[Smooth Cell Decomposition, {\cite[p.~131]{vdD99}}] Let $k$ be a positive integer.
 Every tame set $A \subset \R^m$ admits a finite partition $A = \C_1 \cup \cdots \cup \C_\ell$ into $C^k$-cells.
 If $f: A \to \R$ is a definable map, then the partition can be chosen such that $f|_{\C_i}$ are $C^k$. \end{prop}